pschanely/pschanely.github.io/_posts/2022-05-17-handling-nondeterminism.md

  * Code that reads data from the disk or network.

 As you might imagine, it's very common to use functions like these.
-But now, with the work that [Loïc Montandon](https://github.com/lmontand) just integrated, we have ways to check properties even when nondeterministic behavior exists.
+Now, with the work that [Loïc Montandon](https://github.com/lmontand) just integrated, we have ways to check properties even when nondeterministic behavior exists.

 By identifing the core functions that contain the nondeterminism, we can